 The Great Chesapeake Bay Schooner Race

 The Great Chesapeake Bay Schooner Race is a 501(c)3 non-profit organization, founded to promote education and public awareness of the Chesapeake Bay’s maritime heritage and encourage the preservation and improvement of the Chesapeake’s natural resources.
 Proceeds from the Great Chesapeake Bay Schooner Race support local non-profits in the two areas where we celebrate the race, Baltimore/Annapolis and Portsmouth/Norfolk.
 Local organizations are sought out whose mission aligns with ours.
-To date, $172,624 has been donated to the Chesapeake Bay Foundation, Oyster Recovery Project and Portsmouth Riverkeepers.
+To date, monies have been distributed among the Chesapeake Bay Foundation, Oyster Recovery Project, Elizabeth and James River River projects, and Sail Baltimore.
 If you have a needy organization in mind, we’d love to hear your suggestion!

 The GCBSR is an entirely volunteer organization and countless people contribute their time and effort to make it possible each year!
 The following people have been elected to help guide these efforts:

 Lane Briggs (1932-2005), Founder

 Captain Steve Briggs, President

 Captain Duncan Hood, Secretary

 Lisa Forbes, FPYC